Git-hSin/DeliveryMachineLearning/README.md

 ## Objective/Purpose

-Predict if a delivery will be on time or late.
+Using historical data collected from the first two quarters of the year,  use a machine learning model to predict if an upcoming delivery will arrive late or on time.
 This will enable our company to better serve our customers and thus, retain their business.
+By analyzing the historical data, we can focus in on each shifts performance, supervisor performce, and individual driver performance.

 ## Hypothesis

-With enough data, and a well trained model, we can predict if a delivery will be on time.
+With a well trained machine learning model, and enough historical data, we can predict if a delivery will be on time.
+This includes customer location and distance.

 ## Sources

-Keyed-in data from our employees in the Data Entry department.
+* Keyed-in data from our employees in the Data Entry department.
+* Customer input when they sign up for our services.

 ## Procedures

+### Data Collection
+* Using functions in Microsoft Excel, organize historical data
+### Data Cleaning
 * Filter data into categorical and calculable tables.
 Primary key between the two is Account

 ## Technologies Used